Skip to content

 And then, as I have just experienced again, a consultant from outside the sector is called in.
 He first says that there are no real target groups or that you are serving the wrong clients and that it makes no sense at all to do marketing, for example, before you have a fixed strategy paper and a firm positioning.

 Then, as a partner, you first have to get a critical mass of decision-makers on board to start this painful process.
-Once you have achieved this and there is a strategy paper for the firm’s positioning, you must first align all marketing measures with this paper, after all, you want to do it right.
+Once you have achieved this and there is a strategy paper for the firm’s positioning, you must first align all marketing measures with this paper; after all, you want to do it right.

 "A journey of 1,000 miles begins with a single step" - Confucius

 The reason?
-The ideas developed on the consultant’s drawing board for such an approach, which by all means is correct, unfortunately cannot be implemented so easily in reality.
+The ideas developed on the consultant’s drawing board for such an approach, which by all means is correct, unfortunately, cannot be implemented so easily in reality.
 In reality, an iterative step-by-step process would have helped you much more.
 Don’t rely on one big positioning concept that regulates everything, but instead try many small mini-plans that are specifically designed to be able to take action quickly, effectively and cost-efficiently.

 As an example: LinkedIn activities can already be set after you have thought about which activity is aimed exactly at which target group.
-If, for example, you want to promote labour law and address clients there – and not, for example, reference law firms – this is already enough to create a series of corresponding postings.
-You don’t have to first go over your income books and work out a 3-year strategy based on your client base and then calculate how much you need to spend on labour law in terms of a marketing budget.
+If, for example, you want to promote labor law and address clients there – and not, for example, reference law firms – this is already enough to create a series of corresponding postings.
+You don’t have to go over your income books and work out a 3-year strategy based on your client base and then calculate how much you need to spend on labor law in terms of a marketing budget.

 But wouldn’t it be much better to work out exactly such a 3-year strategy first?
 Yes, of course.
 Theoretically.
 On the drawing board.